 What is an asset management policy?

-For individuals and teams, the policy provides a template for decision-making so people can achieve the best possible outcomes for each task while meeting the organization’s goals.
+The policy provides a template for decision-making so people can achieve the best possible outcomes for each task while meeting the organization’s goals.
 When applied as a core pillar of business, it acts like a mission statement.
 It not only embeds asset management into the culture of a facility, but also serves as a sign of the organization’s commitment to efficiency and sustainability to those outside the company.

 - They are general and contain broad principles.